Celebrate the Present

 An Evolutionary Worldview Provides Us With Hope and Purpose

 As eyes and ears of the universe, we realize that we are central in the universe, both as individuals and collectively as a species.
-Once we know our place we can begin to know our purpose.
+Once we know our place, we can begin to know our purpose.
 Understanding evolution provides a solid foundation upon which people can build reliable purpose and meaning in their lives.
-Our purpose, from both genetic point of view as well as a traditional religious point of view is to grow, survive, and thrive.

 By showing how far we’ve come, the Epic of Evolution opens possibilities for how far we might go, both as individuals and also as a species and a community of interconnected life.